marpa/translucence/README.txt

 ===================================================================

 v.
-2.3.1 (the future)
+2.3.1 (2012-01-13)
 ----------------------------------------------------
 This release refactors theme functions to better conform to WordPress theme development standards.
+This release also improves usability on mobile and touch enabled UIs